pricecurrent/laravel-eloquent-filters/README.md

 }
 ```

-> Notice how you don't have to extends `\Pricecurrent\LaravelEloquentFilters\AbstractQueryFilter` class anymore as you are implementing `apply` method manually
+> Notice how you don't have to extends `\Pricecurrent\LaravelEloquentFilters\AbstractEloquentFilters` class anymore as you are implementing `apply` method manually

 ## Testing